 If the non-AP MLD had requested its current AP MLD not to transfer the latest SN that has been passed up for existing UL block ack agreement of all TIDs (see 37.14.8 (Context)), the non-AP MLD shall reset the SN to 0 for all the UL TIDs and the target AP MLD shall initialize WinStartB to 0 for each UL TID with a block ack agreement, before UL traffic delivery from non-AP MLD to the target AP MLD.

-Once the DLDrainTime has expired or terminated as described in 37.14.9 (Downlink data transmission)), the target AP MLD considers the SMD BSS transition execution procedure complete (i.e., the non-AP MLD has fully transitioned to the target AP MLD).

-The current AP MLD shall send an (#511)(#2017)(#3260)(#3458)(#3929)ST execution response with the status value set to SUCCESS to the non-AP MLD after the transfer of the context is completed(#530) (if any).
+The current AP MLD shall send an (#511)(#2017)(#3260)(#3458)(#3929)ST execution response with the Status Code field in the SMD BSS Transition Parameters element(#2023) set to SUCCESS to the non-AP MLD after the transfer of the context is completed(#530) (if any).
 The current AP MLD shall include the following in the ST execution response:

-(#522)(#3590)The DLDrainTime.
+(#522)(#3590)TheNominal Maximum ST Transitory Duration field.

 Group keys of the successfully setup links at the target AP MLD.